9takoyakii/tinytest-c/README.txt

 14. IT_FAIL(desc, block): Defines a test case where if it fails it will be considered successful and vice versa.

-15. int ttest_conclude(): Prints the test results summary.
+15. int ttest_conclude(void): Prints the test results summary.
 Must be called once at the end.
 The function also returns an exit code, 1 if any one failed and 0 if all passed.

 16. CONCLUDE(): Macro alias for ttest_conclude().